snowdj/bradonomics.github.io/_posts/2013-12-01-baseline-report-november-2013.md

 ---
 layout: article
-title: Monthly Expense Report for Chiang Mai Thailand - November 2013
+title: November 2013 Expense Report for Chiang Mai Thailand
 headline: Baseline Report November 2013
 modified:
 excerpt: $500 per month to live in Chiang Mai Thailand?
 Yeah, that's about right.
 Click here to see the details.